pcwalton/sprocketnes/README.md

 * It's CPU-bound, so it can serve as a benchmark to help optimize Rust code.

+* The audio requires some measure of real-time operation, which tests Rust's real-time capabilities.

 The controls are as follows:

 * A: Z